 The deadline for outline proposals (max 500 words) was May 1, 2017.
 Selected applicants will then be invited to submit full proposals on or before September 8, 2017.
 A final funding decision will be made by the Governing Board during their meeting in Vancouver, British Columbia, Canada on November 8, 2017.

-It is anticipated that one workshop will be funded in this first year of the scheme, with the workshop scheduled to take place in 2018.
+It is anticipated that one workshop will be funded in this year of the scheme, with the workshop scheduled to take place in 2018.